-EU's top court finds Hungary and Poland broke EU rules
+Top court finds Hungary and Poland broke EU rules

 By Eszter Zalan

-The EU's top court on Thursday (17 December) in three separate cases took issue with Hungary's and Poland's application of EU rules.
+The EU's top court on Thursday (17 December) in three separate cases took issue with Hungary and Poland's application of EU rules.

 The European Court of Justice in one case ruled that aspects of Hungary's asylum process were in violation of EU law,